this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - flow_units
      - pump output / flow rate units (string)

 This function is for the calculation of annular velocity from the annular diameter and flow rate.
-It takes in three value inputs(Integers or Floats) and two unit inputs(Strings).
+It takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of Diameter units that can be input into the function see the Length units section under General Conversions.
 The function returns a dictionary containing the annular velocity with different units and values.
 To see the range of velocity units that can be returned, see the example code below or review the Velocity units section of Force and Power Conversions.

 .. code:: python